jacobdotcosta/kcp/README.md

 **Note**: If kcp is not installed like the kubectl kcp plugins, then they will be installed

-Next, in a second termonal, you can demo it using the 2nd script `./demo.sh`
+Next, in a second terminal, you can demo it using the 2nd script `./demo.sh`